getify/Functional-Light-JS/ch5.md

 person.lastUpdated = Date.now();
 ```

-Remember: the notion of idempotence here is that each idempotent operation (like `obj.count = 2`) could be repeated multiple times and not change the program operation beyond the first update.
+Remember: the notion of idempotence here is that each idempotent operation (like `obj.count = 2`) could be repeated multiple times and not change the program state beyond the first update.
 The non-idempotent operations change the state each time.

 What about DOM updates?